ConsenSysMesh/stow-js/README.md

 ### Parameters

 1. `String` - The data hash, hex-encoded, 0x prefixed
-2. `Object` - The ethParams ethereum account params.
+2. `Object` - (Optional) The ethParams, ethereum account params.

+If you don't set the ethParams it will use the account[0] as the from address.

 ### Returns